 “Does weight lifting burn fat?”

-You now know that weight lifting is an extremely effective way to burn fat.
-And that combining weight lifting with cardio is the most effective road forwad.
+You now know that weightlifting is an extremely effective way to burn fat.
+And that combining weight lifting with cardio is the most effective road forward.

 You have also learnt exactly how weight lifting burns fat, the kind of results you can expect from weight lifting, and how to lift weights to burn fat.

 Tiago, Mindy, and Olivia all lost fat through weight training.
-And you can do it to!
+And you can do it too!

 Will you be adding weight training sessions to your weekly workout?